 - a.
-At no time will a CSO be permitted to possess a firearm on his or her person or in the patrol vehicle. - b.
-CSOs who come into contact with a loaded firearm shall follow the procedure outlined in Policy 1123, Property and Evidence, and call for a sworn officer.
+At no time will a CSO be permitted to possess a personally owned, borrowed or otherwise non-duty related firearm on his or her person or in the patrol vehicle.
+This shall include, but is not limited to, while on duty, working off duty, or while otherwise representing the City of Orlando or Police Department - b.
+Unless trained by certified department personnel with successful completion of a weapons and firearms safe handling course, CSOs who come into contact with a loaded firearm shall follow the procedure outlined in Policy 1123, Property and Evidence, and call for a sworn officer.